microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgPrivilegedAccessRoleAssignmentRequest.md

 		EndDateTime = [System.DateTime]::Parse("2018-08-10T23:53:55.327Z")
 	}
 }
-New-MgPrivilegedAccessRoleAssignmentRequest -PrivilegedAccessId $privilegedAccessId -BodyParameter $params
+New-MgBetaPrivilegedAccessRoleAssignmentRequest -PrivilegedAccessId $privilegedAccessId -BodyParameter $params
 ```

-This example shows how to use the New-MgPrivilegedAccessRoleAssignmentRequest Cmdlet.
+This example shows how to use the New-MgBetaPrivilegedAccessRoleAssignmentRequest Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS